Have you ever dreamed of traveling solo through China?

 This may surprise you a little, but the locals will be incredibly helpful when you’re in China despite their shyness.
 That’s been my experience, anyway.

-They won’t usually come up to you and ask if you need help, which is where the surprise comes in, but if you ask for help then they’ll often be extremely helpful and friendly.
+They won’t usually come up to you and ask if you need help, which is where the surprise comes in, but if you ask them for help then they’ll often be extremely generous and friendly.

 They’ll work hard to understand what you need, help you read your maps, and giggle as they practice their English on you.